 - sexual health clinics – they also offer contraceptive and STI testing services

-Find your nearest sexual health clinic by searching by postcode or town.
+Find your nearest sexual health clinic by searching your postcode or town.

 Contraception services are free and confidential, including for people under the age of 16.